 What is a jumbo loan?

-A jumbo loan is a type of mortgage that allows buyers to buy high-value real estate beyond what they could with a conforming loan.
+A jumbo loan is a type of mortgage that allows buyers to purchase high-value real estate beyond what they could with a conforming loan.
+Some homebuyers use a jumbo loan to finance a vacation home, investment property or primary residence.

 Conforming loans have thresholds because mortgage lenders often sell loans to the secondary market via government-sponsored enterprises Fannie Mae and Freddie Mac.
 The lender that originates your conforming loan can sell it to Fannie Mae or Freddie Mac for a variety of reasons, such as to help stabilize housing market rates or gain liquidity to meet other demands.